Flaxseed Pudding

 I love loading up my flax seed breakfast pudding with all kinds of different toppings, or pairing alongside other breakfast options for a more hearty meal!
 Here are some of my all time favorite suggestions:

-Toppings: I love to add a drizzle maple syrup, peach simple syrup, blackberry simple syrup, or strawberry simple syrup for a boost of sweetness and flavor.
+Toppings: I love to add a drizzle maple syrup, peach simple syrup, or my favorite strawberry simple syrup for a boost of sweetness and flavor.
 I also enjoy a dollop of peanut butter, almond butter, or pumpkin seed butter for extra creaminess and a nutty flavor.
 It also boosts the protein content, making it more filling.

-Breakfast: For more of a breakfast treat, I’ll often pair my cinnamon vanilla flaxseed pudding with a fresh fruit smoothie, eggs, or a slice of toast.
+Breakfast: For more of a breakfast treat, I’ll often pair my cinnamon vanilla flaxseed pudding with a pineapple smoothie, eggs, or a slice of toast.
 When I want to add in some veggies but keep things sweet I go with these spinach pancakes.

 🫙 Storage Instructions